 Melasti is a Hindu Balinese purification ceremony and ritual, which according to Balinese calendar is held several days prior to the Nyepi holy day.
 It is observed by Hindus in Indonesia, especially in Bali.
 Melasti was meant as the ritual to cleanse the world from all the filth of sin and bad karma, through the symbolic act of acquiring the “the water of life” Tirta Amerta.
 Melasti ceremony is held on the edge of the beach with the aim to purify oneself of all the bad things in the past and throw it to the ocean.
 In Hindu belief, the source of water such as lake and sea water, are considered as the source of life/Tirta Amrita.
 In addition to performing prayers, during Melasti ceremony, all of sacred objects which belongs to atemple, such as pralingga or pratima of Lord Ida Sanghyang Widi Wasa, and all of sacred equipments, are being cleaned and purified.
 Source : Dominik-Photography.com Photo Credit : @dominikvanyi ¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤ 🌏RESPECT OUR EARTH🌍 🚮🚯KEEP BALI CLEAN & GREEN🌿🌴 ¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤ Use our hashtag #BaliPedia to allow us feature your perfect moment in Bali ¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤

-On Malam Pengerupukan, one day before the Balinese start their ritual of silence, thousands of colossal, grotesque paper statues symbolizing demons (ogoh-ogoh) will be marched throughout the towns and eventually burnt at the cemeteries.
+On Malam Pengerupukan, one day before the Balinese start their ritual of silence, thousands of colossal, grotesque paper statues symbolizing demons (ogoh-ogoh) will be marched throughout the towns.
+These will eventually be burned at the cemeteries.

 Traditionally, all of the communities (Banjar) will compete to build the most spectacular ogoh-ogoh for it is considered the community’s pride.
-People—men, women, children—will spend many hours working together in the community hall to design and execute the project.
+People will spend many hours working together in the community hall to design them.

 The following day the Balinese celebrate Ngembak Geni (relighting the fire).
 They visit families and neighbours and acquaintances to ask for their forgiveness and renew their relationships.

-In the village of Sesetan in Denpasar, Ngembak Geni is celebrated by a festival called omed-omedan (pulling each other) where the cheeks of two young “lovebirds” are allowed to meet, in public.
+In the village of Sesetan in Denpasar, Ngembak Geni is celebrated by a festival called omed-omedan.
+This is where the cheeks of two young “lovebirds” are allowed to meet, in public.
 But the procession is not that simple.
 The village boys and girls are divided into two groups, facing each other.
-Following the signal from both leaders, the two groups approach one another, starting to pull, hug, and eventually kiss their “opponent” on the cheeks.
-The crowds will not only watch them—they will pour buckets of water to them!
+Following the signal from both leaders, the two groups approach one another.
+They then start to pull, hug, and eventually kiss their “other” on the cheeks.
+The crowds will even pour buckets of water on them!

 View this post on Instagram